 8.1.
 Introduction to Eigenvalues and Eigenvectors

-Matrix multiplication is like yoga to a vector — mostly stretching and rotation.
-That is, when we multiply a matrix and a vector together (\mathbf{A}\,\bm{x}) the result is usually a stretching and a rotation of the original vector \bm{x}.
+Matrix multiplication involves a lot of stretching and rotation for a vector.
+When we multiply a matrix and a vector together (\(\mathbf{A}\,\bm{x}\)), the result is usually a stretching and a rotation of the original vector \(\bm{x}\).
 However, that is not always the case.
 There are special matrices that rotate a vector, but do not change its length.
-(See Rotation of a Point for more on rotation matrices.)
-There are also vectors corresponding to each square matrix that will be stretched by the multiplication, but not rotated.
-This later case is what we consider here.
+See Rotation of a Point for more on rotation matrices.
+There are also vectors corresponding to square matrices that are stretched by the multiplication, but not rotated.
+This latter case is what we consider here.

 Consider the following matrix and three vectors.